PMArkive/NintendoClients_wiki/LDN-Protocol.md

 | 0x84 | 0x100 | [Challenge response](#challenge-response) (only present if enabled) |

 #### Challenge Request
+The challenge was added to the authentication frame in LDN version 3.
+Its purpose is to make sure that the game was purchased separately on all communicating consoles.
+If a single purchase is used on multiple consoles, an error dialog is shown.

 | Offset | Size | Description |
 | --- | --- | --- |
 | 0x0 | 4 | Always 0 |